fedidat/AdventOfCode2021/README.md

 ## Day 21

 That was fun and clever!
 Python was such a good fit for this memoization trick to be done elegantly.

+## Day 22

+The key for me was thinking in terms of regular circles, e.g how to add a circle without counting the intersection twice, how to add a third one?